ackman678/currOpinRvw/currOpin_outline.md

 											* long duration, beta band frequency (>5 s, 18-30 Hz)
 											* short duration, alpha band frequency (<3 s, 10 Hz)
 										* after P12 SATs less common and no longer dominant pattern-- continuous cortical activity and slow wave sleep (delta)
 				* Mouse
 					* retinal waves
 						* Primary source of patterned activity throughout neonatal visual system [#Ackman:2012]
 						* Retinal input modulates synchronous calcium signals in cortical neurons [#Siegel:2012]
+							* FOV calculation from snapshot: 50µm/65px  285x234px ==> 219x180µm
+							* 2P calcium imaging mice P8-10
+							* no anesthesia for figure1 compared with 0.7-1% and 1.5% isoflurane, says no difference in properties (yet frequency and fraction of active cells completely lower in isoflurane).
+All subsequent recordings and analysis for subsequent figures, assessment of retinal influence, and clustering into two patterns was done under 0.7-1% isoflurane anesthesia.
+							* low synchrony events triggered by retina, high synchrony events independent of retina
 							* they possibly recorded some retinal waves?
 							* but most activity was independent of retinal input, and more likely 'spindle bursts'
 								* unknown if recordings were strictly from V1 or V2 (no method for identification)